enderelijas/Shopi-Py-Docs/docs/source/quickstart.rst

 Quickstart
 ==========

-This page gives a brief introduction to the library and its simplest form of usage.
-Everything on this page assumes you have the library installed, if you don't please follow the steps in the :doc:`Installing` portion.
+This page gives a brief introduction to the package and its simplest form of usage.
+Everything on this page assumes you have the package installed, if you don't please follow the steps in the :doc:`installing` portion.

 *******************************
 1. Import the required packages